Yuxinzhao030/sometimes-ready-final/README.md

 Overall, this highlights that:

 > **model assumptions must align with representation structure** and that not all classifiers are suitable for dense semantic embeddings.

 ---

-### Comparison with TF-IDF-based models

-TF-IDF–based models outperform SBERT–based models across all metrics.
-The best TF-IDF model reaches **0.933 accuracy / 0.981 ROC-AUC**, while SBERT models achieve around **0.86 accuracy / 0.93 ROC-AUC**.

-This suggests that fake news detection in this dataset relies more on **surface-level lexical patterns** (e.g., specific keywords and writing style), which TF-IDF captures effectively.

-In contrast, SBERT focuses on **semantic similarity**, which may smooth out these discriminative word-level signals, making classification harder.

-Across both representations, Logistic Regression and XGBoost perform similarly, indicating that
-> **feature representation matters more than model choice**

-Gaussian Naive Bayes performs worst under SBERT due to its strong independence and distributional assumptions, which do not hold for dense embeddings.

-**Conclusion:**
-TF-IDF is more suitable than SBERT for this dataset, as the task is driven more by lexical cues than deep semantic understanding.

----